Reconstructive Surgeons Improve Quality of Life After Prostate Cancer

 Erectile dysfunction, which is the inability to maintain an erection, is one of the more common side effects associated with prostate cancer treatment.
 The psychological and emotional effects of erectile dysfunction can be distressing, often leading to a decreased quality of life.
 Though conservative treatment options with pills and injections exist, some patients find that they are unable to resume regular sexual activity using these modalities.

-Our surgeons are also proud to offer surgery which helps preserve erectile function at the time of prostatectomy.
+Our surgeons are also proud to offer surgery that helps preserve erectile function at the time of prostatectomy.
 The surgery may be able to help patients who are planning to undergo surgical treatment for prostate cancer and would like to minimize their risk of developing side effects.
 This procedure is done in conjunction with a skilled urologist.
-Click here to learn more.

-This month and every month, our surgeons support bettering men’s health and encourage them to schedule an annual physical appointment with their primary care physician.
+This month and every month, our reconstructive and plastic surgeons support bettering men’s health and encourage them to schedule an annual physical appointment with their primary care physician.
 Spread the word by encouraging the men in your life to do the same!